katheich/project-1/README.md

 ### Non-game screens

-- always wipe the grid at the centre of the screen and display a new message div over it
+- To simplify the display, I decided to always wipe the grid at the centre of the screen and display a new message div over it.
+For instance, when the game ends, the following function is called:

 ```js
 // END GAME SCREEN